 I just recently took on a project I had been dreaming about for years, renovating my pantry.
 Not only did I want to rip out the ugly wire shelves, I wanted to create a space that was beautiful and functional for my family.
-I feel like I did just that, well with a little bit of help.
-I had my friend Lex with Coastal Luxe Design not only help me design the space but show me how to keep in organized.
+With a little bit of help, that’s exactly what I did.
+I had my friend Lex, a professional organizer, not only help me design the space but show me how to keep it that way throughout the year.
 I am so happy to have Lex guest post today to share some of her incredible expertise with you.
 Organizing a pantry is one thing, but creating a system that is functional and easy to maintain is a whole different story.
-She did just that.
+She does just that and more…

 I am so thankful for Lex to share these tips with you:

 Hi!
 My name is Lex Mahe, I am the owner of the Coastal Luxe Design.
 We specialize in home organization and home styling for any space in your home.
 Since I was young I have always had a love for design and making spaces feel comfortable.
 I love looking at spaces that may be cluttered, disheveled or out of sorts and see their potential.

 I am so happy I was able to team up with Diana and help to make her pantry more functional.
 The pantry is one of those spaces that can easily become disheveled as it is one of the most used spaces in a home.
 These 5 tips will help you get started on organizing your pantry with ease.

 The first step in organizing your pantry is taking everything out.
 It may seem like a lot but it’s an important step for organizing so you can see everything you have.
 This step ties into all of the other steps, so yes take everything out!

 2. Reduce and Purge

 As you take everything out you will find things that you may have not used in a while.
 Plan to throw out things and purge unnecessary items.
 If you have a small pantry space do not over stuff the area.
 Reduce to things you use regularly and store less used items higher up or somewhere else in your kitchen.